timothyrusso/web_project_1/README.md

-# WEB_PROJECT_1
+# Learning How to Learn Project

-WEB_PROJECT_1 is a simple landing page with no responsive layout.
+This is a simple landing page with responsive layout.
+It show some useful informations about how to study and how to learn.

 ## Functionality

-This project contains some animations, links and embedded videos.
+This project contains animations, links and embedded videos.

 ## Technologies

 This project is made with HTML5 and CSS3, it contains flexbox, animations, embedded content and it follows the BEM Methodology with a structured file path organization.

-## Plans for finalizing the project

-Next step will be to develop the responsive layout.

 ## Link of the project